MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Travel Arrangements:**

-    - In this stage, waiting for Travel Arrangements for Employee, once Arrangements is competed and it will moved to **Waiting for Travel** stage.
+    - In this stage, waiting for Travel Arrangements for Employee, once Arrangements is completed then it will moved to **Waiting for Travel** stage.

     - Travel Arrangements is Applicable for who on accommodate in lodging.

     - Travel Arrangements is not applicable for who do not accommadate in Lodging.
 Otherwise this stage skippen and moved to Waiting for Travel stage.

-    - In this stage, User can track the status of arrangements for Travel,

       In case of the customer required Travel Arrangements by Arco. then Arco organize the Travel Arrangements for Employees.